KDani-99/react-native-language-loader/README.md

 ***Recommended to use JSON files***

-Nothing fancy, just enables you to quickly load a specific language file or multiple languages (which I needed for localization) from your `android/app/src/main/assets/languages` folder (android) or from your `Bundle.main` on ios (If you've placed your languages files in that folder).
+Nothing fancy, just a lightweight module that enables you to quickly load a specific language file or multiple languages (which I needed for localization) from your `android/app/src/main/assets/languages` folder (android) or from your `Bundle.main` on ios (If you've placed your languages files in that folder).

-**Note: (IOS)** If the extension is **JSON**, it returns a JSON string that you'll have to parse using ```js JSON.parse()```, otherwise returns an array with the content of the loaded files

-On *Android*, it always returns a string, consider parsing it

 (Example)
 <img src="/screenshots/jsonResult.png" />